-The Real Value of a University Degree by Amanda Foreman – The Sunday Times
+The Sunday Times: The Real Value of a University Degree

 In four days’ time several hundred thousand 18-year-olds will be having a collective freakout.
 Finally, after weeks of sweaty waiting, they will receive their A-level results.
 You may be one of those waiting.
 Or you may be one of the relatives and friends bracing themselves for impact.
 Either way, there’s a date with destiny at midnight on Thursday.
 That’s when all first-choice university applications will have cleared the system.